hkniberg/egbert/README.md

 The nice thing about this memory manager is that it includes only a fixed number of memories in each prompt, regardless of how many are stored.
 So it is less likely to cause token limit problems.

+The problem with saving ALL messages is that you get quite a lot of junk in the vector DB, things like "Hi Egbert" or questions like "Egbert, what do you think?".
+These are not very useful memories to recall when generating responses.
+To solve this, we can ask GPT to determine if a message is worth saving or not.
+See the commented out section of `config/examples/docker-compose.yml` for an example of this.

 # Social context

 When you have the same bot connecting to multiple chat sources,